 Undertaking activities to support the development of a healthy school and community environment; some of these activities are:

 - nurture groups

 The value of positive and active involvement by parents cannot be overstated.
 Talk to your child about their targets and general progress and please do contact school if you have any questions.
 In most cases, the staff in school will identify pupils who need support, but, if you as a parent/carer have concerns, please do not hesitate to contact us.

+Catholic Care is an excellent service.
 We have a weekly visit from Catholic Care, who has a wealth of experience working with children from all backgrounds.
-Catholic Care offers support for children and young people who may be vulnerable for a range of reasons, and can help children to build resilience, nuture emotional development, address personal and social issues, and help children develop new attitudes, values and skills to help them through life.
+Catholic Care offers support for children and young people who may be vulnerable for a range of reasons, and can help children to build resilience, nurture emotional development, address personal and social issues, and help children develop new attitudes, values and skills to help them through life.